Director of The Early College

 Most recently, the program he directed, the Mathematics and Science Academy, was nationally recognized by Excelencía in Education as a program that provides academic opportunities in higher education for Latino students.

 Mr. Lincolnhol will be assisting with all of our logistics, data management and scheduling.
-If you have questions about the campus or procedures at LCC, he will be our go to person.
+If you have questions about the campus or procedures he is the go to person.
 Mr. Lincolnhol is a graduate of Lansing Community College and has a B.A. in Management from Northwood University and has been working in various positions at LCC for over 18 years.
 He looks forward to helping everyone involved in the program succeed.

 Mr. Greenburg has taught both Advanced Placement English and English for the International Baccalaureate Diploma Program at Eastern High School.
 Certified to teach English, History, and Anthropology, he holds a B.A. from the University of Michigan in Cultural Anthropology and an M.A. in Secondary Education from Aquinas College.
 In 2007 he earned his National Board Certification English Language Arts: Adolescence and Young Adulthood.
 He believes that STEM at the TEC will guide many of our thoughts and actions and will serve as the motivation for many of our students.